TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: : Table Provider for LLMs

 \section{\ours{}: Table Provider for LLMs}

-The overall architecture of \ours{} is defined as follows (as illustrated in Figure~\ref{fig:table_provider_framework}): Given a natural language query/utterance $Q$ from applications (\eg, Excel Copilot) and a table $T$ from Table Manager (\eg, table cache or database connection), our system incorporates three core components as follows: \begin{itemize} \item \textbf{Table~Sampling}: Decompose a large table $T$ into a sub-table $T'$ with specific rows and columns. \item \textbf{Table~Augmentation}: Explicitly incorporate relevant external knowledge, metadata, and attributes about the original table $T$. \item \textbf{Table~Packing}: Control the token allocation for table sampling and table augmentation; Convert the structured table into a sequence (table serialization). \end{itemize}
+The overall architecture of \ours{} is defined as follows (as illustrated in Figure~\ref{fig:table_provider_framework}): Given a natural language query/utterance $Q$ from applications (\eg, Excel Copilot) and a table $T$ from Table Manager (\eg, table cache or database connection), our system incorporates three core components as follows: \begin{itemize}[noitemsep, left=0pt] \item \textbf{Table~Sampling}: Decompose a large table $T$ into a sub-table $T'$ with specific rows and columns. \item \textbf{Table~Augmentation}: Incorporate relevant external knowledge, metadata, and attributes about the original table $T$ explicitly. \item \textbf{Table~Packing}: Convert tables into various formats suitable for LLMs’ understanding while control the token allocation for table sampling and augmentation. \end{itemize}